 U.S.News & World Report

-Eleven clinical programs at IU Health/IUSM ranked among the top 50 national programs in U.S.News & World Report’s 2013 – 14 edition of "America’s Best Hospitals."
-Ten specialty programs at Riley Hospital for Children at IU Health ranked among the top 50 children's hospitals in the nation.
+Four patient-care specialties at IU Health are nationally ranked in U.S.News & World Report’s 2014-2015 edition of "America’s Best Hospitals."
+Nine out of 10 specialty programs at Riley Hospital for Children at IU Health ranked among the top 50 children's hospitals in the nation.

 IU Health is designated as a Magnet hospital system by the American Nurses Credentialing Center, recognizing excellence in nursing care at IU Health Bloomington Hospital, IU Health Goshen Hospital, IU Health La Porte Hospital, as well as its downtown Indianapolis hospitals—IU Health Methodist, IU Health University and Riley Hospital for Children at IU Health.
 The designation is the gold standard for nursing excellence and the highest national honor an organization can receive for professional nursing practice.